Tree-Like Shortcuttings of Trees: Low treewidth shortcuttings

 We show that the recurrence satisfies $W_k(n) \le k\log^{2/k}n$ for even values of $k$.
 (The proof for odd values is similar.)
 For the base case we use $n \le \ell_k$, where $W_k(n) \le W_{k-2}(n)$.
 For the induction step, we assume that the hypothesis holds for all the values smaller than $n$.
 First, note that $W_{k-2}(\ell_k) \le (k-2)(\log{\ell_k})^{2/(k-2)} = k(\log{n})^{2/k}$.

 The last inequality follows from the left-hand side part of \Cref{eq:identity} by setting $x = \log{n}$ and $\alpha=0$.

-To argue that $H_k$ is a 1-spanner with hop-diameter $k$, consider the last step of the construction where both $u$ and $v$ were in the same tree $T$.
+To argue that $H_k$ is a shortcutting with hop-diameter $k$, consider the last step of the construction where both $u$ and $v$ were in the same tree $T$.
 If $u$ and $v$ were considered in the same base case, then $T$ is equipped with a recursive construction with parameter $k-2$.
-By induction, there is a $1$-spanner path between them with hop-diameter $k-2$.
+By induction, there is a shortcutting path between them with hop-diameter $k-2$.
 Otherwise, let $W_u$ (resp., $W_v$) be the subtree in $T \setminus X$ and let $u'$ (resp., $v'$) be the vertex in $X$ that is incident on $W_u$ (resp., $W_v$).
-By construction, there is a 1-spanner path between $u'$ and $v'$ with at most $k-2$ hops.
+By construction, there is a shortcutting path between $u'$ and $v'$ with at most $k-2$ hops.
 (The cases where $u'=u$ or $v'=v$ are handled similarly.) \end{proof}